KORSiRO/KORSiOS-Tweaks/README.md

 It offers:

-- A clear and structured user interface
+- A clear and structured user interface (Light/Dark Theme)
 - Registry-based tweaks
 - Script-based tweaks
-- A local snapshot system per tweak
+- Snapshot & rollback system per tweak
+- Import/Export by ID of Tweaks applied to the machine
 - Documentation of the impact and risk level before application
 - No background services
 - Does not create any scheduled tasks